 Here are a couple of special tips:

-– If you become a Pacific Whale Foundation member for a tax-deductible donation of as little as $50 per year, you and your group get to board the whale watch boat ahead of all non-members, which gives you an excellent choice of seating.
+– Become a Pacific Whale Foundation member for a tax-deductible donation of as little as $50 per year.
+As a result, you and your group get to board the whale watch boat ahead of all non-members.
+That gives you an excellent choice of seating.

 – Reserve your whale watch trip early in your vacation.
-In the rare instance that a tour between November 4 and May 15 does not find any whales, PWF will give you a “Just a Fluke” coupon good for a free whale watch within one year.
-If you still have some days before the end of your trip, you can try again before you leave Maui.
+In rare cases, a tour between November 4 and May 15 may not find any whales.
+In that case, PWF will give you a “Just a Fluke” coupon good for a free whale watch within one year.
+If you still have days before the end of your trip, you can try again before you leave Maui.